Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

 \subsection{Behind the Expert}

+There are a number of concerns raised when one analyses the inputs and mechanisms of the algorithm.
 For the courtroom judge, the enquiry cannot go beyond the `accuracy' of the tool itself.
 However, given the luxury of time and access to further information, this paper looks behind the algorithm.
-There are a number of concerns raised when one analyses the inputs and mechanisms of the algorithm.
+The appendix lists the 20 items that go into the EPV's overall assessment of risk (see Appendix~\ref{app:a}).
+Considering these in detail, the following can be said: